breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 $ cd /var/www
 $ sudo wget https://download.nextcloud.com/server/releases/latest-13.tar.bz2 -O nextcloud-13-latest.tar.bz2
 ```
-Extract the archiv:
+Extract the archive:
 ```bash
 $ sudo tar -xvjf nextcloud-13-latest.tar.bz2
 ```
-Grant the permissions recursivly and remove the downloaded archiv:
+Grant the permissions recursively and remove the downloaded archive:
 ```bash
 $ sudo chown -R www-data:www-data nextcloud
 $ sudo rm nextcloud-13-latest.tar.bz2
 ```

 # Configuring
-The order in configuring all parts is irrelevant but if we do it in my way, we can test each step more efficiently.
+The order in configuring all parts is irrelevant, but if we do it my way, we can test each step more efficiently.

 ## Apache2
-We will configure Apache to handle only localhost connections via http traffic.
+We will configure Apache to handle only localhost connections via HTTP traffic.
 It will serve NextCloud on the backend.
-This is really comfortable because we don't have to worry about Https-Traffic or SSL-Certs over here.
+This is really convenient because we don't have to worry about HTTPS traffic or SSL certificates here.

-First of all we have to make sure the Apache service isn't listening on port 80 or 443.
+First of all, we have to make sure the Apache service isn't listening on port 80 or 443.
 Nginx will do that in the future.
 We will change these ports to 8080 or 4443.
 Edit the __/etc/apache2/ports.conf__ for listening on another port:
 ```bash